 - Volunteer in the community

 Embracing fair trade and improving labor policies for all levels of your corporate structure is a vital part of your CSR.
 In today’s hyperconnected world, the way you treat your employees is one of the most scrutinized aspects of your business.
+Word travels fast and far about company policies toward workers.

 This is one of the biggest opportunities for developing CSR.
 Encourage environmental awareness throughout your ranks, but remember that businesses, not individuals, are responsible for virtually all global emissions.